Firstly, to understand this better, we should look at some basic principles of alcoholic fermentation.

 It may sound logical and simple, but in practice it is not easy at all.
 Unlike cultivable commercial yeasts, these indigenous yeasts are very "picky" and it is difficult to predict their behavior during fermentation.
 This means that fermentation may not be successfully completed or may produce unwanted byproducts that would destroy the wine, such as acetic acid.
 It also requires careful monitoring of fermentation and great skills of the winemaker who will attempt it.

 The selection of suitable yeast is very important for the final result, since different yeasts give completely different wines.
 So by using indigenous yeasts of our grapes ,we are given the opportunity to make a very special and expressive wine, which will bear the "fingerprint" of its region.
 In these cases, we are talking about wines that reflect the terroir of the region in a unique way.
 Such winemaking tactics are used in Bordeaux, but in our country too, with great results.
-The Vradiano Wild Fermentation 2012 wine from Vryniotis Winery is an excellent example of wine that expresses perfectly its terroir from a scarce local variety.

 Next time, if you find a wine like this, try it!
 It may be "wild" but certainly it won’t bite!